 Alterations and Modifications

-Due to her concern about price and the limited selection of styles available in any given season, Helen developed an interest in second hand clothes, which led to experiments to see what she could do with them.
+Due to her concern about the price and the limited selection of styles available in any given season, Helen developed an interest in second-hand clothes, which led to experiments to see what she could do with them.
 “I’ve altered a few of my clothes.
-Just to make them fit better, because I get so much stuff out of charity shops I have to make do with what I’ve got.
+Just to make them fit better because I get so much stuff out of charity shops I have to make do with what I’ve got.
 I’m learning to tailor them to fit.”

 “For Halloween this year I got a very basic nurse’s outfit and tailored it down to my size.
 I added a lot of decorations and I had to remake the sleeves for it because they were covered in a horrible pattern that I didn’t like.
 In the long run it saved me quite a bit of money.”

 So where did Helen first acquire her skills?
 She began by learning from relatives.

 “My mum used to make a lot of her own clothes.
 I once came across a box on the top of the wardrobe – there was just this shelf full of things that she made for herself.
 And my grandmother has been an immense help as well.
 She gave me her old sewing machine.
 She no longer does any sewing of her own and she showed me the way around it.”